-- Accessibility plan
+• Accessibility plan

-- A three year plan to be a more inclusive school.
+A three year plan to be a more inclusive school.

-- Behaviour Policy Rewards rules sanctions a

-- Rewards, rules, sanctions and much more.

-- Anti-bullying Information on our approach to tackling bullying Medical Policy

-Support for children with medical conditions and what we do about medicines.
+- Behaviour Policy Rewards, rules, sanctions and much more. - Anti-bullying Information on our approach to tackling bullying - Medical Policy Support for children with medical conditions and what we do about medicines.